 extensive preparation for teaching in a high-need urban or rural secondary school for one full year prior to becoming the teacher-of-record in a science or math classroom

-a $30,000 stipend, with tuition arrangements varying by campus in Georgia and New Jersey.
+a $30,000 stipend, with tuition arrangements varying by campus in Georgia.
 (Once Fellows are certified teachers at the end of the first year, they obtain salaried employment in high-need schools.)

 support and mentoring throughout the three-year teaching commitment